vbocan/IPFLang/article/IPFLang_CSI_Article.md

 ### 3.1 Design Principles

-IPFLang design balances five competing objectives: expressiveness for complex regulatory logic, readability through domain-specific syntax designed for legal professionals, deterministic execution for financial accuracy, extensibility for evolving regulations, and formal verification potential.
+IPFLang design balances six competing objectives: expressiveness for complex regulatory logic, readability through domain-specific syntax designed for legal professionals, deterministic execution for financial accuracy, extensibility for evolving regulations, and formal verification potential.

 The first principle is declarative semantics.
 Fee calculations specify what to compute rather than how to compute it.
 Declarative approaches facilitate correctness verification by legal experts who can validate fee formulas directly against official schedules without needing to understand imperative control flow.